 * This is an estimated cost, please check with your gas/energy company for a quote

 If you are thinking of heating your pool, then you should also think about a good pool cover as it will keep some of the heat in and protect your pool when not in use.
-You could go with a blanket and roller option, automated roller covers, through to top end hardcovers.
+You could go with a blanket and roller option, automated roller covers, or top-end hardcovers.
 This comes down to a personal choice as they all do a good job.
 Regardless of your choice, remember to take your blanket off at least once a week to let your pool breathe.

 A pool cover not only makes your pool safer, especially when children are around, but it will also reduce maintenance costs by keeping the pool free from debris when not in use and preventing water loss.

-With water sanitisers there is a wide range of products on the market, there are two main types; traditional Chlorine, Salt (Sodium or Magnesium) When it comes to value for money Magnesium or Mineral Pools are your best option for killing germs in your pool and a high-quality water feel.
+There is a wide range of water santisers on the market, with the two main types being; traditional Chlorine and Salt (Sodium or Magnesium).
+When it comes to value for money Magnesium or Mineral Pools are your best option for killing germs in your pool and they have a high-quality water feel.

 The chemical balance of the pool water will directly impact your costs.
-Chlorine may be cheaper but you will have to use more, mineral is more expensive but you will use less and it’s gentler on the skin.
-The trick with keeping the maintenance cost low for chemicals is all about maintaining balance; adding too much of one chemical can break down another chemical making achieving the perfect balance elusive.
+Chlorine may be cheaper but you will have to use more, the mineral is more expensive but you will use less and it’s gentler on the skin.
+The trick with keeping the maintenance cost low for chemicals is all about maintaining balance; adding too much of one chemical can break down another chemical, which makes achieving the perfect balance elusive.

-Similar to running your equipment the amount of chemicals you will use will vary depending on factors such as pool covers and how often the pool is used.
+Similar to running your equipment the number of chemicals you will use will vary depending on factors such as pool covers and how often the pool is used.